 To help you move the bike easily from place to place, the bike features wheels at the front, which lets you easily store your bike away after use.
 All you have to do is tilt and roll it out away, with no need for muscle strain or heavy lifting.

-For the base model, the Echelon EX1, prices start at $840.
+For the base model, the Echelon GT+, starts at around $899.

 No matter the model you choose, you can buy one- or two-years’ worth of class subscription with the package.
 The Echelon app serves both on-demand and live classes for a price of $40 a month.

-While there’s no screen attached to the front of the EX1 and EX3, there’s a handy little spot on the handlebars where you can slide in a phone or tablet.
+While there’s no screen attached to the front of the GT+, there’s a handy little spot on the handlebars where you can slide in a phone or tablet.

-The EX3 starts at $1,400 for the bike and one year of classes ($1,040 with one month of classes), or $1,600 for the bike and two years of classes.
+The EX5 starts at $999 for the bike and one year of classes ($1,040 with one month of classes), or $1,600 for the bike and two years of classes.
 Overall, the longer the package you buy, the lower the monthly rate.

 All in all, while all the bikes on this list are great alternatives to Peloton, Echelon offerings are our top choice, mainly because of their variety in price points, their live and pre-recorded workout session options, along with their excellent customer service.